hujh14/ScaleADE/README.md

 ## Getting Started

-My fork of detectron lives here.
+My fork of Detectron lives here.
 Changes from the original repo are kept to a minimum.
+You do need to set up the ADE20k dataset as one of Detectron's datasets.

 ```
 https://github.com/hujh14/Detectron